-OMNIASIG revised at the end of 2020, the outsourcing policy approved in the previous year, maintaining the requirements for identifying, justifying and implementing outsourcing contracts, including of the ones specific to cloud service provider(in accordance to FSA Norm 33/2020).

-The policy adopted by the company was designed to comply with the legal provisions on outsourcing, OMNIASIG VIG ensuring: (i) the collaboration of the service provider with ASF in relation to the activity, function or outsourced process (a); (ii) that the representatives and their auditors and ASF have effective access to information on the outsourced activity, function or process ; and (iii) that ASF has effective access to the premises of the service provider at any time deemed necessary by creating all the conditions for the exercise of its duties.
+At the end of 2021 OMNIASIG revised the outsourcing policy approved the previous year, further providing for the requirements for documentation and approval of outsourcing intention, identifying as well as implementing outsourcing contracts, including those specific to outsourcing to cloud providers (according to ASF no. 33/2020).
+The policy adopted by the company was designed to comply with the legal provisions regarding outsourcing, OMNIASIG VIG ensuring: (i) the collaboration of the service provider with ASF in connection with the activity, function or outsourced process (a); (ii) that its representatives and auditors and the FSA have effective access to information about the outsourced activity, function or process (a); and (iii) that the FSA has effective access to the premises of the service provider at any time it deems necessary and all the conditions for the exercise of its duties are created.